andersbogsnes/pydata_iceberg_demo/README.md

 ## [Optional] AWS Account
 Additionally, if you want to follow the AWS examples, you will need an AWS account and have created a set of access keys.
-Make a local copy of `.env.example`, rename it to `.env` and add the necessary secrets.
+Make a local copy of `.env.example`, rename it to `.env` and add the required secrets.

-You can optionally use the terraform files found in the `tf` folder to create the necessary infrastructure
+You can use the terraform files found in the `tf` folder to create the necessary AWS infrastructure

 # Start the notebooks